aoterodelaroza/critic2/README.md

     FC=gfortran F77=gfortran ./configure ...

-## Compiling and using libxc
+## Compiling and using external libraries

-Critic2 can be compiled with libxc support.
-Libxc is a library that implements exchange-correlation energies and potentials.
+Critic2 can be compiled with [libxc](http://octopus-code.org/wiki/Libxc) and [libcint](https://github.com/sunqm/libcint) support.
+Libxc is a library that implements the calculatio nof exchange-correlation energies and potentials for a number of different functionals.
 It is used in critic2 to calculate exchange and correlation energy densities via the xc() function in arithmetic expressions.
+See 'Use of LIBXC in arithmetic expressions' in the user's guide for instructions on how to use libxc in critic2.

 To compile critic2 with libxc support, two --with-libxc options must be passed to configure: